wagtail/wagtail/README.md

 ### 🙋🏽 Contributing

 If you're a Python or Django developer, fork the repo and get stuck in!
-We have several developer focused channels on the [Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack).
+We have several developer-focused channels on the [Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack).

 You might like to start by reviewing the [contributing guidelines](https://docs.wagtail.org/en/latest/contributing/index.html) and checking issues with the [good first issue](https://github.com/wagtail/wagtail/labels/good%20first%20issue) label.